JiaxuanYou/graph-generation/README.md

 * We implemented the DeepGMG model based on the instructions of their [paper](https://arxiv.org/abs/1803.03324) in `main_DeepGMG.py`.
 * We implemented the GraphVAE model based on the instructions of their [paper](https://arxiv.org/abs/1802.03480) in `baselines/graphvae`.

+Parameter setting:
+To adjust the hyper-parameter and input arguments to the model, modify the fields of `args.py` accordingly.
+For example, `args.cuda` controls which GPU is used to train the model, and `args.graph_type` specifies which dataset is used to train the generative model.
+See the documentation in `args.py` for more detailed descriptions of all fields.

 ## Outputs
 There are several different types of outputs, each saved into a different directory under a path prefix.
 The path prefix is set at `args.dir_input`.
 Suppose that this field is set to `./`:
 * `./graphs` contains the pickle files of training, test and generated graphs.
 Each contains a list